Director, Hon. James E. Baker, Suite 300, College of Law, 315-443-2284

 - The legal authorities governing the use of military force, intelligence operations, and public access to national security information.

 - US and international responses to terrorism, including law enforcement, intelligence, military, and diplomatic approaches to counterterrorism.

 - The challenges of homeland security preparedness and response.

 The program is open to students matriculated into law and graduate programs at Syracuse University.
 Students must meet the requirements of their respective colleges.

-Maintain a 3.0 GPA average in all courses.
+Maintain a 3.0 GPA average in any courses in the required list.
 No courses may be taken pass/fail.